 Jeff Brothers, Teaching Assistant Professor, MAcc, University of Denver

-Ryan Casey, Assistant Professor, PhD, Arizona State University
+Ryan Casey, Associate Professor, PhD, Arizona State University

-Kathleen Davisson, Teaching Associate Professor, MAcc, University of Denver
+Kathleen Davisson, Teaching Professor, MAcc, University of Denver

 Kelsey Dworkis, Assistant Professor, PhD, University of Southern California